MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/keyboard-and-mouse-class-drivers.md

 ## Registry settings associated with mouse class driver

-The following is a list of registry keys associated with the mouse class driver.
+Here's a list of registry keys associated with the mouse class driver.

 \[Key: HKLM\\SYSTEM\\CurrentControlSet\\Services\\Mouclass\\Parameters\]

 - **MaximumPortsServiced** – Not used on Windows XP and later.
 Only for Windows NT4.
 - **PointerDeviceBaseName** – Specifies the base name for the device objects created by the mouse class device driver
-- **ConnectMultiplePorts** – Determines whether there is one or more than one port device object for each class device object.
+- **ConnectMultiplePorts** – Determines whether there's one or more than one port device object for each class device object.
 This entry is used primarily by device drivers.
 - **MouseDataQueueSize** - Specifies the number of mouse events buffered by the mouse driver.
 It also is used in calculating the size of the mouse driver's internal buffer in the nonpaged memory pool.

 ## Absolute pointing devices